NoiSe Music Gets

 know?”
 As he asks in his bio, “I’ve been doing this 10 years-am I somebody relevant?
 It’s time to find out…and let myself be

-really believes (and acts on) what he preaches.
 Spend a little time with Eli, whether talking with

 him one-on-one, listening to his CDs and really taking in the lyrics or